 Go to an LA Dodgers Game: Dodger Stadium is near downtown and a great place to watch a night game.

-Go to an Anaheim Angels Game: If your allegiances like the guys who wear the red uniforms, they play at night, too.Continue to 5 of 6 below.
+Go to an Anaheim Angels Game: If your allegiances go to the guys who wear the red uniforms down in the OC, they play at night, too.Continue to 5 of 6 below.

 05 of 06